mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/hot-cold-color-values.md

 ## Problem

-It is often useful to show the curvature of a curve with a color index.
+It is often useful to show curvature with a color index.
 For example, if you divide a curve into 500 points and measure the curvature at each point, you can assign a “curvature radius” color to each of the points using RhinoScript.
-Let's take a look at house this is done.
+Let's take a look at how this is done.

 ## Solution